ben-razor/planet-xtax-evm/README.md

 It's time to build a new world

-## Tools and Platforms

-* Planet XtaX is designed to run on modern desktop web browsers
-* In this version, MetaMask is needed to connect to Evmos

-## Architecture

-As planets and cells are created on

 ## Universe Construction Apparatus

 Our civilization of XtaXians send this gift of a Universe Construction Apparatus to reward you for discovering blockchain.